Stellar structure and evolution

 2. Chemical evolution of galaxies

-After participation in the module the student:
+After successful participation in the module the students are able to:

-1. is able to understand the structure and evolution of stars from their birth to late stages
+- understand the structure and evolution of stars from their birth to late stages

-2. understands the physical processes that control stellar structure and evolution
+- understand the physical processes that control stellar structure and evolution

-3. knows the role stars play in the chemical evolution of galxies and in cosmology
+- know the role stars play in the chemical evolution of galxies and in cosmology

 Courses, Learning and Teaching Methods and Literature